 - To comply with legal requirements.

-- To ensure accessibility onto our site.
+- To ensure the accessibility of our site.

 - In certain cases, we may use your email address to send you information about our products and services.
 In such a case, you will be offered the option to opt-in /out of this service.